DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

                     - compliance
                     - education
                     - guidance
-            - 📝Design: process used to define software requirements and develop software
+            - 🛎️Design: process used to define software requirements and develop software
                 - this function includes practices for:
                     - 💥Threat modeling: designed to reduce the number of security-related design and coding flaws as well as the severity of other flaws. **Threat modeling** is a process by which potential security threats and vulnerabilities can be identified, and mitigations can be prioritized.
-Threat modeling can be used to help securely ✏️develop applications or to help reduce risk in an already ✏️deployed application.
+Threat modeling can be used to help securely 📝develop applications or to help reduce risk in an already 📝deployed application.
 There are numerous approaches to threat modeling, but three of the most commonly used are called STRIDE, DREAD, and PASTA.
 Software threat modeling is designed to reduce the number of security-related design and coding flaws as well as the severity of other non-security related flaws.
                     - threat assessment using threatmodelling techniques
                     - security requirements
                     - security architecture
-            - 📝Implementation: process of building and deploying software components and managing flaws
+            - 🛎️Implementation: process of building and deploying software components and managing flaws
                 - this function includes:
                     - secure build
                     - secure deployment
                     - defect management practices
-            - 📝Verification: activities undertaken to confirm code meets business and security requirements
+            - 🛎️Verification: activities undertaken to confirm code meets business and security requirements
                 - this function includes:
                     - architecture assessment
                     - requirements-driven testing
                     - security testing
-            - 📝Operations: actions taken to maintain security throughout the software lifecycle after code is released
+            - 🛎️Operations: actions taken to maintain security throughout the software lifecycle after code is released
                 - function includes:
                     - incident management
                     - environment management
                     - operational management
-    - **IDEAL Model**: developed by SEI, a model for software development that uses many of the SW-CMM attributes, using 5 phases:
+    - 🟢**IDEAL Model**: developed by SEI, a model for software development that uses many of the SW-CMM attributes, using 5 phases:
         - Initiating: business reasons for the change are outlined, support is built, and applicable infrastructure is allocated
         - Diagnosing: in this phase, engineers analyze the current state of the organization and make general recommendations for change
         - Establishing: development of a specific plan of action based on the diagnosing phase recommendations